-Today, there are at least eight distinct iPS cell applications that include, but are not limited to:
+Today, there are at least eight distinct iPS cell applications that include:

 - Research Products: Dozens of market competitors provide iPSC specific tools to scientists worldwide, including human iPSC lines and differentiated cells types, as well as optimized reagents, protocols, differentiation kits and more.

 - Drug Development & Discovery: iPSCs have the potential to transform drug discovery by providing physiologically relevant cells for compound identification, target validation, compound screening, and tool discovery.